ancient-world-citation-analysis/textprobability/README.md

 (`./textprobability/data/data-collection-logs`) to see what kinds of sources were used for language data.

-This includes 50-100 MB of data per language.
+This includes on the order of 10 MB of data per language.
 This incurs a one-time cost on program startup when data is initially loaded from JSON files.
-This is a slow process, and it is
-avoidable: Qualitatively speaking, it has appeared that useful results could be obtained using one or two orders of magnitude less data.
-However, that possibility has not been pursued due to lack of time (and immediate use cases).
+This quantity of data is from *after* summarizing the original data, a process which can reduce its size by up to an order of magnitude.
+It is not yet clear what the consequences are of summarizing the language data.
+For example, it may have a helpful de-noising effect, or it may adversely affect the quality of the model by limiting its worldly knowledge -- probably the latter.

 ## Usage